“Pray that your flight not be…on the Sabbath day”?

 Is this a Hint for Christians To Keep Sabbath?

 Some Christians find Jesus’ mention of the Sabbath in this passage disturbing.
 It almost seems to be advising us to be careful to avoid trampling the Sabbath.
-Yet the Sabbath is a command most Christians associate with the lost legalistic Pharisees of Jesus’ day.
-Therefore the statement is problematic to many.
+For Christians, the Sabbath is a command they associate with the lost legalistic Pharisees of Jesus’ day and the non-believing Orthodox Jews today.
+Therefore the statement is problematic for them.

-To be sure, Sabbath-keeping Christians often cite this verse as proof that even Gentile believers must rest on Sabbath today.
-“Why would Jesus tell us to pray to not have to leave on the Sabbath unless it was still a day of rest for all believers?”, they say.
+On the other hand, Sabbath-keeping Christians often cite this verse as proof of their position that God expects all believers to rest on Sabbath today.
+“Why would Jesus tell us to pray to not have to leave on the Sabbath unless it was still a day of rest for all believers?” they ask.

-Well that’s an excellent question.
-They probably are not going to like hearing what the statement meant to Jesus’ audience.
-However, most Christians will be glad to see how this verse is most readily understood in harmony with the rest of the Bible.
+Well, that’s an excellent question.
+They probably are not going to like hearing what the most likely answer is.
+Yet most Christians will be glad to see how this verse’s plain meaning is in harmony with the rest of the Bible.
 The exercise will illustrate how many of these verses are best resolved through attention to grammatical, historical and whole Bible context.

 A More Probable and Congruent Meaning

-These embellishments that Judaism introduced included several commands that Jesus ignored.
-The washing of hands that they took issue with him over.
-And the rule of a “Sabbath’s day journey” limit on travel.
+They even had a “Sabbath’s day journey” limit on travel (referenced in Acts 1:12 as a distance measurement).
 Therefore, when Jesus mentioned avoiding Sabbath in the context of the prescribed speedy flight, Jesus’ audience knew immediately what he was talking about.
-Travel on Sabbath was problematic back then with the cultural restrictions.
+Travel on Sabbath was already problematic back then with the cultural restrictions.

-Today, because of these same traditions, buses don’t run in Israel on Sabbath.
+Today in the land of Israel, buses don’t run on Sabbath due to these same traditions.
 Mostly only Arab-run taxis are available.
-It’s plain harder to travel there from Friday sunset until Saturday sunset today just as it was back in Jesus’ day.
+Therefore, it’s just plain harder to travel in Israel from Friday sunset until Saturday sunset today just as it was back in Jesus’ day.
 At least in the religious area of Jerusalem, or Judea this was true when I visited.
-Which is the specific area Jesus said we would be gathered to and needing to flee from in the end times.
+Interestingly, this is the specific area Jesus said we would be gathered to and needing to flee from in the end times (Lk 21:21).

-This is why the Sabbath day is mentioned along with winter.
-Winter and sabbath days both present obstacles to fast, unencumbered travel on short notice.
-This was the whole point of the context of the Abomination of Desolation warning.
-If you do not accept his warning ahead of time and wait until you see the event happen before your eyes (“I’ll believe it when I see it”), you will then need to move so fast that you cannot even stop for supplies.
-If time is of the essence, then Sabbath day travel friction is a worry.
+Notice the context as well.
+Sabbath day is mentioned along with winter and pregnant and nursing women.
+What do they all have in common?
+Winter means cold and potentially bad weather that requires more clothing and preparation.
+It makes travel harder.
+Being pregnant or having small children means you must go slower or carry a child and stop to nurse him.
+This obviously makes emergency last minute travel much harder and slower.
+All these things, like the Sabbath day, present obstacles to fast, unencumbered travel on short notice as will be required.
+This was the whole point of the context of the Abomination of Desolation warnings.
+If someone does not listen to the warning ahead of time about what it coming and instead waits until he sees the event happen before his eyes (“I’ll believe it when I see it”), then he will need to move so fast that he cannot even stop for supplies (Mt 24:15-20).
+If time is of the essence, then Sabbath day travel friction is a concern.

 Other reputable commentaries agree this is likely the meaning: